Communicating Natural Programs to Humans and Machines: Abstract

 \section{Abstract}

-The Abstraction and Reasoning Corpus (ARC) is a set of tasks that tests an agent's ability to flexibly solve novel problems.
+The Abstraction and Reasoning Corpus (ARC) is a set of procedural tasks that tests an agent's ability to flexibly solve novel problems.
 While most ARC tasks are easy for humans, they are challenging for state-of-the-art AI.
-How do we build intelligent systems that can generalize to novel situations and understand human instructions in domains such as ARC?
-We posit that the answer may be found by studying how humans communicate to each other in solving these tasks.
-We present LARC, the \textit{Language-annotated ARC}: a collection of natural language descriptions by a group of human participants, unfamiliar both with ARC and with each other, who instruct each other on how to solve ARC tasks.
-LARC contains successful instructions for 88\% of the ARC tasks.
-We analyze the collected instructions as `natural programs', finding that most natural program concepts have analogies in typical computer programs.
-However, unlike how one precisely programs a computer, we find that humans both anticipate and exploit ambiguities to communicate effectively.
-We demonstrate that a state-of-the-art program synthesis technique, which leverages the additional language annotations, outperforms its language-free counterpart.
+What makes building intelligent systems that can generalize to novel situations such as ARC difficult?
+We posit that the answer might be found by studying the difference of \emph{language}: While humans readily generate and interpret instructions in a general language, computer systems are shackled to a narrow domain-specific language that they can precisely execute.
+We present LARC, the \textit{Language-complete ARC}: a collection of natural language descriptions by a group of human participants who instruct each other on how to solve ARC tasks using language alone, which contains successful instructions for 88\% of the ARC tasks.
+We analyze the collected instructions as `natural programs', finding that while they resemble computer programs, they are distinct in two ways: First, they contain a wide range of primitives; Second, they frequently leverage communicative strategies beyond directly executable codes.
+We demonstrate that these two distinctions prevent current program synthesis techniques from leveraging LARC to its full potential, and give concrete suggestions on how to build the next-generation program synthesizers.